Travel & Hospitality

 A defined project with a defined outcome.
 Product strategy, AI integration, guest experience redesign, technology roadmap — scoped to your challenge.
 Starting at $15,000.

-Ongoing fractional CPO advisory for hospitality companies that need senior product leadership without the full-time hire.
+Ongoing fractional CPO advisory for hospitality companies that need senior product and AI leadership without the full-time hire.
 Starting at $8,000/month.

 "For J, nothing is impossible.
 He knows how to get things done, even on ridiculously short notice.
 A great eye for small details but never forgets the high-level strategy."